 The fairness of university rankings has been questioned since they first appeared (Marginson, 2009).
-According to Daraio and Bonaccorsi, 2017, the comparison of institutions can be considered fair if (1) the universities have a similar input structure; (2) during the measurement, the trade-off between the outputs is fully and clearly expressed; and (3) a higher ranking means a better performance.
+According to Daraio and Bonaccorsi (2017), the comparison of institutions can be considered fair if (1) the universities have a similar input structure; (2) during the measurement, the trade-off between the outputs is fully and clearly expressed; and (3) a higher ranking means a better performance.
 This means that universities or higher education systems with different sizes or funding shall not be compared (Bengoetxea and Buela-Casal, 2013).
 Lawrence and Green (1980, p.
 3) also notes that "if comparisons must be made, they should be made between similar types of institutions".
+Hrubos (2010) and Hrubos (2014) also argue that the currently existing and used rankings, which rely on a hierarchical approach, should be reconsidered, or at least it should not be treated as the only solution.
 Other scholars suggest using different grouping algorithms to avoid comparability problems and create homogeneous university groups.
 A summary of these papers can be seen in Table 2.9.